-For instance to download v3.1 from Google, you can run:
+For instance, to download the GnomAD v3.1 release from Google, you can run:

-3 https://gnomad.broadinstitute.org/downloads/
+4 https://gnomad.broadinstitute.org/downloads/

 Typical usage for TNscope®

 A use of Sentieon® Genomics software is to perform the bioinformatics pipeline for Tumor only or Tumor-Normal analysis using the new TNscope® algorithms for somatic variant and structural variant detection.
 Fig. 5.1 illustrates such a typical bioinformatics pipeline.